What Happens At A Magazine Photo Shoot

 My poor plants were put into solitary confinement during the photo shoot.
 And my yellow bromeliad had such a beautiful bloom!

-I had also changed up the living room wall.
-They said they liked the window pane over the mantel better actually, but the editor might not.
+I had also changed the living room wall.
+They said they liked the window pane over the mantel better, actually, but the editor might not.

-So if you are having a magazine send photographers to your home, don’t change things the editor has already seen.
+So, if a magazine has photographers come to your home, don’t change anything that the editor has already seen in photos.

 A Problem With A Painting They Wanted In:

-I told them the painting over the fireplace that I sent photos of had to go.
+I told them the painting over the fireplace, which I sent photos of, had to go.
 The plexiglass had come out of the frame at the top.

-Flying bugs had found their way in and died at the bottom of the painting.
-That was not a pretty picture, quite literally.
-So I took it down.
+Flying bugs had found their way inside the painting and died at the bottom.
+Quite literally, that was not a pretty picture, so I took it down.

 (Poor Abi.
 “Mom, make all the flashing lights go away.”)